BrianMillerS/trading_card_grading_capstone/README.md

 # Data Cleaning
-Manual image selection was done for all 10 images.
+Manual image selection was done for all 20k images, yeilding 10k that were used during training.
 This took a few tedious hours, but was definetely worth the effort.

 Examples of images before manual selection:
 <img src="readme_photos/bad_examples.png" width="133%" height="133%">